 Message data aggregation, processing, and storage is a common need for PubNub customers.
 There are a few different ways to approach this but they all share the same core concepts.
 When developing an application that uses PubNub, often times as the application grows, the use of channels also grows with it.
 Later in the process, how to aggregate this data across so many channels becomes a new concern that may not have been an initial requirement.

 The Not Ideal Scenario

-Naturally, aggregating all the data on backend servers and adding that server as a subscriber to all channels is the first approach.
-It is natural because we tend to first architect the system based on how our users interact with each other and their other realtime activities, and we think of the server aggregation as a secondary concern.
+Naturally, aggregating all the data on back-end servers and adding that server as a subscriber to all channels is the first approach.
+It's natural because we tend to first architect the system based on how our users interact with each other and their other realtime activities, and we think of the server aggregation as a secondary concern.

 This diagram shows a publisher and subscriber on a channel, and the server is subscribing to the same channel to also receive published messages.
 The main problem with this scenario is what happens when you scale up, as can be seen in the next visualization.

 The main challenges of adding server subscriber to every used channel is Management and Predictable Throughput.
 More specifically: